smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 ---------------------------------------------------------
 **CONCAT Implicit Data Type Conversion**

 This feature of `CONCAT` is especially helpful when you want to join a table on multiple fields (with multiple data types) where NULL markers and empty strings are not used consistently in the tables, as shown below.
-You can include fields with different data types into the `CONCAT` function as this function performs an implicit data type conversion.
+You can include fields with different data types into the `CONCAT` function, as this function performs an implicit data type conversion.

 ```sql
 WITH